 There is a policy with a 45-day minimum wait time to take the next exam.

 How Long Does it Take to Become a Nurse?

-If you want to determine the amount of time it takes to become a nurse, you can estimate your path using the figures we outlined.
+If you want to determine the time it takes to become a nurse, you can estimate your path using the figures we outlined.